Jbone187/node-ftpbackup/README.md

 # node-ftpbackup
-Backs up node project via zip and passes zip to ftp server
+Compresses your node project to a zip file and passes the file to a ftp server or your choice.